GetStream/stream-video-js/packages/react-native-dogfood/README.md

 1. Move to the root folder of the repo
 2. Run `yarn` to install dependencies
-3. Run `yarn build:client` to build the js client
+3. Run `yarn build:all` to build the dependent packages
 4. Move to `cd packages/react-native-dogfood/`
 5. Run `npx pod-install` to install pods (ios only)
 6. Run `yarn ios` and/or `yarn android` to run the app